Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • increased emotionality;

-• the use of certain medications, for example, for nausea;
+• taking certain medications, for example, for nausea;

 • chronic insufficiency of blood supply to the brain;

-• the presence of cerebral palsy - cerebral palsy.
+• presence of cerebral palsy - cerebral palsy.

-Since beta-hemolytic streptococcus provokes the production of antibodies to other organs and systems and causes rheumatic damage, then this pathology considered as one of the variants of the active rheumatic process.
+Since beta-hemolytic streptococcus provokes the production of antibodies to other organs and systems and becomes the cause of rheumatic lesions, then this pathology is considered as one of the variants of the active rheumatic process.

 Varieties of rheumatic chorea

-Apart from classic version chorea minor is also noted atypical course.
-There are the following types of pathology:
+Besides classic version minor chorea is also noted atypical course.
+The following types of pathology are distinguished:

 • paralytic;